Where Do Potholes Come From?

 Where do potholes come from?

 Potholes are generally thought to be caused by the traffic and weather.
 However, in truth, their sudden appearance can generally be attributed to the use of subpar materials when surfacing a road.
-Issues such as insufficient thickness and drainage, combined with failure to maintain the surface and poor highway waterproofing, will always lead to a pothole quicker than a properly maintained and laid road.
+Issues such as insufficient thickness and drainage, combined with failure to maintain the surface and poor highway waterproofing, will always necessitate pothole repair quicker than a properly laid and maintained road.

 During the day, as vehicles are travelling up and down the road, the sun (combined with tire friction) heats the bituminous material that makes up the road’s surface, causing it to expand slightly.
 At the same time, stress fractures form within the road’s surface layer thanks to wear and tear.
 This makes it possible for rain to get trapped within the fractures, creating a difference in density.

 If the road has been laid with proper drainage, the water will simply drain into the soil below the road.
 However, if the road has been laid without proper drainage, it will remain trapped in the cracks.
 At night, when the temperatures are much lower, the trapped water will freeze and expand.
 Meanwhile, the road itself will contract.
 The combination of frozen water and contraction causes damage in the lower layers of the road.

 During the day, this trapped water will either evaporate away — leading to micro-cavities in the structure of the road — or stay trapped beneath the surface.
 If the trapped water evaporates, continued traffic will put pressure on the (now unsupported) surface, leading to the road to decompress slightly.
 Eventually the process will repeat until the road surface collapses — forming a pothole.